ePages-de/epages-docs/_posts/2017/2017-06-13-reactive-streams.md

 The back-pressure is achived by a simple twist: Every stage keeps a demand counter that is initially 0.
 Only if the downstream demand is positive it is allowed to send elements downstream.
-To stay in our picture of the download: The first thing that happens, is that the client's disks signals demand, saying it is ready to store data.
+To stay in our picture of the download: The first thing that happens is the client's disks signaling demand, saying it is ready to store data.
-This demand is propagated upstream to the webbrowser, from there over the internet and so on.
+This demand is propagated upstream to the webbrowser and from there over the internet and so on.
-When the demand hits the server's disk, data is read and sent downstream to the webserver, from there over the internet and so on.
+When the demand hits the server's disk, data is read and sent downstream to the webserver and from there over the internet and so on.
 If one stage is slowing down, the whole downstream-data/upstream-demand cycle slows down.

 ## Coding example with akka-streams

-The reactive-streams API is not intended for direct usage, but as interop-layer between individual frameworks.
+The reactive-streams API is not intended for direct usage, but as an interop-layer between individual frameworks.
 A non-exhaustive unordered list is

 * [Akka streams][akka-streams],